-Luis G. Bautista, MD, JD, Adjunct Assistant Professor of Primary Care (COM), has served in the U.S. Navy for 17 years, with 5 years of active duty as a Medical Officer, achieving the rank of Commander.
-He transitioned to the reserves and was brought up for active duty where he is currently on duty at Camp Pendleton, CA.
+Luis G. Bautista, MD, JD, Adjunct Assistant Professor of Primary Care (COM), has served in the U.S. Navy for 19 years, with seven years with of active duty as a Medical Officer, achieving the rank of Commander.

 Immediately after medical school, he started active duty.
 Since then, he has traveled the world on deployments, from Europe to the Middle East.
 He served in Operation Iraqi Freedom from 2007-2008.
 While in Iraq, he became a Fleet Marine Forces Qualified Officer.

 Dr. Bautista was deployed to New York to serve in the Harlem Hospital during the pandemic in April 2020.
-He is currently serving at Camp Pendleton, CA. He plans to transition back to the reserves early next year.
+Currently, he has been assigned to a Marine unit in Camp Pendleton for reserve duty.